-Dr. Nadia Lopez is an award-winning educator, who became a viral sensation after the popular blog Humans of New York featured one of scholars, naming her as the most influential person in his life.
-Her work of opening a school to close the prison, was evident in Mott Hall Bridges Academy, a STEAM-focused middle school in Brownsville, Brooklyn she founded in 2010 and served as the principal for ten years.
-Named LinkedIn’s 2019 Top 10 Voices in Education and the recipient of the 2015 Black Girls Rock award–alongside Michelle Obama– she has been featured in the New York Times, Wall Street Journal, Glamour Magazine, PopSugar, MSNBC, CBS, the Ellen Degeneres Show, Good Morning America, and the Today Show.
-Dr. Lopez was also invited to White House to meet with President Obama and selected as the Varkey Foundation’s Top 50 Global Teacher Prize Finalist in 2016.
-Her Ted Talk on the Education Revolution has garnered more than a million views and she serves as guest lecturer at the Harvard University’s Graduate School for Education teaching students on the subject matter of Transformative Justice, Education, and the School-to-Prison Pipeline.
+Dr. Nadia Lopez is an award-winning educator who became a viral sensation after the popular blog Humans of New York featured her as one of the most influential people of this life.
+Disrupting the school to prison pipeline, Dr. Lopez founded Mott Hall Bridges Academy, a STEAM-focused middle school in Brownsville, Brooklyn, New York, in 2010, and served as the principal for ten years.
+She was named Linkedin’s 2019 Top 10 Voices in Education and received the Black Girls Rock award–alongside Michelle Obama in 2015.
+As she works vigilantly to improve education disparities, her mission has been publicized across major media outlets: New York Times, New York Post, Wall Street Journal, Glamour Magazine, PopSugar, MSNBC, CBS, NBC, etc. The Ellen Degeneres Show, Good Morning America, and The Today Show.
+In 2016 Dr. Lopez visited the White House, where President Obama recognized her as Varkey Foundation’s Top 50 Global Teacher Prize Finalist.
+Her Ted Talk on the Education Revolution has garnered more than a million views.
+She also serves as a guest lecturer at Harvard University’s Graduate School for Education, teaching students on the subject matter of Transformative Justice, Education, and the School-to-Prison Pipeline.